 some similar item showing your current address.
 Any of these,

-in combination with another piece of identification, is good
+in combination with photo identification, is good enough.)

 Children do not have to have ID themselves but instead should